An Efficient Deep Learning Approach for Approximating Parameter-to-Solution Maps of PDEs: Introduction

-In this paper, we approximate the parametric maps of parametric PDEs on irregular domains through a synergistic combination of the RBF-FD method, POD-based RBM, and DNNs.
-Our algorithm capitalizes on the offline-online computational strategy inherent to DNNs, showcasing reduced computational costs in the online phase compared to RBF-based RCM proposed in \cite{Chen2016Reduced}, as evidenced by our numerical experiments.
-Furthermore, integrating RBM significantly reduces the output dimension of DNNs, facilitating easier network training, convergence, and inference processes.
-In addition to proposing an efficient deep learning architecture for numerically solving the parametric maps of parametric PDEs, another contribution of this article is the rigorous derivation of the algorithm's complexity upper bounds under reasonable assumptions, as seen in Theorem \ref{main theorem: approximate parametric map}.
-Specifically, we establish the upper bounds for the depth and the number of non-zero parameters of the ReLU DNNs when approximating the mapping $\mu \mapsto \mathbf{c}(\mu)$ with precision $\varepsilon > 0$.
-Here, $\mu$ denotes the parameter of the parametric PDE, and $\mathbf{c}(\mu)$ represents the coefficient vector of the solution $\mathbf{u}_\mu$ within the span of the reduced basis.
-Our derived upper bounds indicate that the network's depth is approximately $\mathcal{O}(\log_2(1/\varepsilon )\log_2(\log_2(1/\varepsilon)))$, and the number of non-zero parameters is $\mathcal{O}(n^3\log^2_2(1/\varepsilon))$, where $n$ is the dimension of the reduced basis.
-This bound on the number of non-zero parameters is better than the previous result $\mathcal{O}(n^3\log^2_2(1/\varepsilon)\log^2_2(\log_2(1/\varepsilon)))$ in \cite{Kutyniok2022Theoreticala}.
-Our complexity analysis theoretically guarantees the efficiency of the novel deep learning algorithm we propose.
+In this paper, we approximate the parametric maps of parametric PDEs through a synergistic combination of the RCM and DNNs.
+The main contribution of this article is the rigorous derivation of the algorithm's complexity upper bounds under reasonable assumptions, as seen in Theorem \ref{main theorem: approximate parametric map}.
+Specifically, we establish the upper bounds for the depth and the number of non-zero parameters of the ReLU DNNs when approximating the map $\mu \mapsto \mathbf{c}_\mu$ with precision $\varepsilon > 0$.
+Here, $\mu$ denotes the parameter of the parametric PDE, and $\mathbf{c}_\mu$ represents the coefficient vector of the solution $\mathbf{u}_\mu$ within the span of the reduced basis.
+Our derived upper bounds indicate that the network's depth is approximately $\mathcal{O}(\log_2(1/\varepsilon )\log_2(\log_2(1/\varepsilon)))$, and the number of non-zero parameters is $\mathcal{O}(d^3\log^2_2(1/\varepsilon))$, where $d$ is the dimension of the reduced basis.
+This bound on the number of non-zero parameters is better than the previous result $\mathcal{O}(d^3\log^2_2(1/\varepsilon)\log^2_2(\log_2(1/\varepsilon)))$ in \cite{Kutyniok2022Theoreticala}.
+This improvement is attributed to the application of a different Neumann series expansion in the proof, which is motivated by our previous work on ReQU DNNs \cite{Lei2022Solving}.
+Our complexity analysis theoretically guarantees the efficiency of the deep learning algorithm.

+In numerical experiments, we consider an explicit discretization method and RBM to propose the POD-DNN algorithm.
+POD-DNN leverages the offline-online computational strategy inherent in DNNs, showcasing reduced computational costs during the online phase compared to the RBF-based RCM proposed in \cite{Chen2016Reduced}, as evidenced by our numerical experiments.
+Furthermore, POD-DNN significantly reduces the output dimension of DNNs, facilitating easier network training, convergence, and inference processes.
+We first test POD-DNN in typical linear PPDEs where the parameter space is low-dimensional.
+We also test our algorithm on more general PPDEs, including nonlinear PDEs, time-dependent PDEs, and PDEs with infinite-dimensional functional parameters.